Home » Tips » Page 2

 Why do we drift?

-The bible teaches us, (Gen.2:24) that marriage requires for a man and a woman to be joined together, and they become one flesh.
-The KJV bible uses the word cleave for joined together.
-Other translations use the words embraces, united, and cling.
+The Bible teaches us (Gen.2:24) that marriage requires a man and a woman to be joined together.
+They become one flesh.
+The KJV Bible uses the word cleave to mean joined together.
+Other translations use the words embrace, unite, and cling.
 The picture here is that the covenant marriage relationship is to create a bond of oneness that is so tight there can be no separating what used to be two.

 Read more